extenhive/PinterestExtension/README.md

 You can enable this by checking the "Fetch Visit Site Links" checkbox, but this will increase download time.**
 <br><br>

-**FEATURES**

-**Backs up everything: Downloads full-size images and captures all pin data (title, description, visit-site link, etc.).**

-**Organizes automatically: Creates a folder for each board and subfolders for sections, so your pins stay neatly structured.**

-**Exports to CSV: Generates a CSV listing Board Name, Section Name, Pin Title, Description, Visit Site Link, and Image Filename.**

-**One-click setup: Install, click “Backup Board,” and let it run—no manual downloading or scripting required.**

-<br><br>

 **Step 1: Download and unzip the PinterestExtension code.**

 **Step 2: Open Chrome and navigate to chrome://extensions/.**